 How Does Weed Affect the Body?

-Before we discuss how long weed remains in the body, it’s important to understand its effects.
-Weed contains a chemical called delta-9-tetrahydrocannabinol (THC), which is known to cause relaxation and elation.
+Before we discuss how long THC remains in the body, it’s important to understand its effects.
+Marijuana contains a chemical called delta-9-tetrahydrocannabinol (THC), which is known to cause relaxation and elation.
 It may also trigger the following symptoms:

 • Fatigue